needle-di/core/docs/what-is-needle-di.md

 Needle DI is a small, lightweight JavaScript library for dependency injection.

+## Why another library?

+There are many existing dependency injection libraries.
+We're certainly not claiming to be unique.
+However, we hope that our combination of [design principles](#design-principles) may be exactly what you're looking for.

+If you have been using  [Angular](https://angular.dev/guide/di) or [NestJS](https://docs.nestjs.com/providers#dependency-injection) before, this library might look familiar.
+That's because we took a lot of inspiration from existing frameworks, but we also made some different decisions.
+Make sure to refer to the documentation.

 ## Why dependency injection?

 Dependency Injection (DI) is a design pattern in (object-oriented) programming where an object's or function's